sumanta2/djangoTelusko/mysite/ReadMe.txt

 pip freeze >.\requirements.txt
 for put all pip packages name with version in requirements.txt file

-environment folder present inide the main file as a sibling of requirements.txt file
+create environment variable folder using this command 'python -m virtualenv myenv environment folder present inside the main file as a sibling of requirements.txt file

 required pip package::